true

 Vasocan® Safety

-dwell time, infiltration/extravasation, insertion success, occlusion, pain, painful hematoma, phlebitis
+Catheter-related infection, cost savings/utilization reduction, dwell time, infiltration/extravasation, insertion success, occlusion, pain, painful hematoma, phlebitis2014RCT2

 Journal of Hospital Infection